GICF-E/Nightmare/README.md

 In the FPS-Demo, the mechanism of picking up food is similar to that of firearms, judged by a trigger collision box based on geometry nodes, determining the collision with the player's arm.
 When the player's viewpoint is facing the food, it judges whether the corresponding key is pressed by the player.
 If the player presses the pick-up key, the food will self-destruct after calling the player's audio source to play the pick-up sound and the health regeneration coroutine.
 The player's coroutine will continue to play chewing sound effects after the food is destroyed and will continue for different chewing durations based on the data of the food picked up, restoring different amounts of health.

 #### Notes
 In FPS-Demo, all note scripts inherit from the same base class.
 This base class contains the content of all notes in the scene, while each individual note only contains the text ID.
 The viewing interface for the note is triggered when the collision box of the geometric node's Trigger detects a collision with the player's arm and the player presses the pickup key.
 This unlocks the cursor and displays the viewing view.
 The viewing interface of the note consists of a pinned `X` button and a Scroll View with a hidden scrollbar, allowing the player to naturally scroll or drag with the mouse to view the interface.
-During the note viewing process, all player movement is locked, and player input is constantly monitored, until the player presses `Return/Enter` or clicks the `X` button, at which point the operation state is restored.
+During the note viewing process, all player movement is locked, and player input is constantly monitored, until the player presses `[Enter]/[D-Pad Down]` or clicks the `X` button, at which point the operation state is restored.

 #### Oil Drums and Gas Cylinders
 In the FPS-Demo scene, oil drums and gas cylinders can interact with bullets and the player.
 Oil drums and gas cylinders can be pushed by the player, and the explosion judgment of interactive objects is executed by physically fired bullets.
 Among them, when a bullet collides with an oil drum, the oil drum will instantly explode and release a large amount of damage within a wide range; when a bullet collides with a gas cylinder, the gas cylinder will leak gas from the top, and when the internal pressure reaches a threshold, it will explode, releasing a certain amount of damage within a relatively small range.